-The Academic committee of the department shall form an examination committee for each semester for three years.
+The Academic committee of the department shall form an examination committee for each semester.
 The committee will include a chairman and three members.
 The Academic Committee can make changes in examination committee if necessary.
 In special case, out of the three members the committee may have an external member who may be from DU or outside DU.